percona/pmm/docs/using/interface.md

 **Open a dashboard with the menu**

-In the [main menu](../details/interface.md#main-menu), the {{ icon.dashboard }} *PMM Dashboards* icon reveals a submenu containing links to all PMM dashboards grouped by service type.
+In the [main menu](../details/interface.md#main-menu), the *{{icon.dashboard}} PMM Dashboards* icon reveals a submenu containing links to all PMM dashboards grouped by service type.
 (This menu will eventually replace the [shortcut menu](../details/interface.md#shortcut-menu) which has links to commonly-used dashboards.

 ## Panels